OmarIthawi/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

   It does not indicate that the person is a member of the course team for any given course.

-  Generally, users with this flag set to 1 are either edX Partner Managers responsible for course delivery, or edX developers who need access for testing and debugging purposes.
+  Generally, users with this flag set to 1 are either edX program managers responsible for course delivery, or edX developers who need access for testing and debugging purposes.
 Users who have ``is_staff`` = 1 have Admin privileges on all courses and can see additional debug